Mary Beth Norton: Biography

-In 1973 she took part in the first Berkshire Conference on the History of Women and since then the small group in charge, also called “Little Berks”, has grown into a bigger one with up to 60 members meeting every year.
-This Conference became a traditional three-year event which, startin with only 300 participants, now reaches more than 3000 participants from all over the world, including Mary Beth Norton in every single meeting.
+In 1973 she took part in the first Berkshire Conference on the History of Women.
+Now called the Conference on Women, Gender, and Sexuality, it meets every three years and reaches more than 1000 participants from all over the world, including Mary Beth Norton in every single meeting.
 At the 6th conference in 1984, Norton co-chaired the event committee and published alongside her cochair the book “To Toil the Livelong Day:” American Women at Work, 1780-1980, containing 17 of the best papers from the conference.

-In 1974 she got promoted to associate professor of American history.
-She held this position until 1987 and since then she has been Mary Donlon Alger Professor of American History.
-She worked there teaching, managing her academic writings, and serving on the faculty senate, having been chosen by election twice to the Board of Trustees.
-Moreover, Cornell was the place where she started to take more interest in women's history.
-During her first year there, she took part in converting the small female studies program, of which graduate students were in charge, into one of the most successful in the United States.
-She also started to read and find out more about women in the United States history and she even came back to England to do research about the gender question in Loyalist claims, a subject about which she wrote in her first article on women's history.
-It was published in 1976 in the William and Mary Quarterly, a leading journal of American history and culture, and was the first step and inspiration to Liberty's Daughters: The Revolutionary Experience of American Women, 1750-1800, her first book.
-This book won her extremely positive reviews by many newspapers, including the ones written by Lawrence Stone, from the New York Times Book Review, and by Gerda Lerner, from the Washington Post Book World, who said "Norton's thoroughly researched evidence does not convincingly prove her thesis ... makes a valuable addition to our knowledge of the lives, thoughts and activities of women in the revolutionary era."
+In 1974 she was promoted to associate professor of American history.
+In 1987 she became the Mary Donlon Alger Professor of American History.
+She continued teaching, managing her academic writings, and serving on the faculty senate, having been chosen by election twice to the Board of Trustees, until her retirement at the end of 2018.

+Cornell was the place where Norton started to develop her interest in women's history.
+During her first year there, she took part in converting the small female studies program, of which graduate students had been in charge, into one of the most successful in the United States.
+She also started to research about women in United States history, and returned to England to research the gender question in Loyalist claims, which she wrote about in her first article on women's history.
+It was published in 1976 in the William and Mary Quarterly, a leading journal of American history and culture, and was the inspiration for Liberty's Daughters: The Revolutionary Experience of American Women, 1750-1800, her second book.
+The book won extremely positive reviews, including the ones written by Lawrence Stone, from the New York Times Book Review, and by Gerda Lerner, from the Washington Post Book World, who said "Norton's thoroughly researched evidence ... makes a valuable addition to our knowledge of the lives, thoughts and activities of women in the revolutionary era."

-In 1985 the International Federation for Research in Women's History, whose current members come from more than 20 countries, was founded by Norton, among other people.
+In 1985 the International Federation for Research in Women's History, whose current members come from more than 20 countries, was founded by Norton, along with Karen Offen and Ida Blom.

 She also served as the general editor of the AHA Guide to Historical Literature in 1995.

-Her book Founding Mothers & Fathers: Gendered Power and the Forming of American Society explains the gender and power differences between the 17th and the 18th century in New England and the Chesapeake and the deep analysis displayed in this book gave her in 1997 the finalist place for the Pulitzer prize in History.
+Her book Founding Mothers & Fathers: Gendered Power and the Forming of American Society explains the gender and power differences in the 17th century in New England and the Chesapeake and the deep analysis displayed in this book won her in 1997 a finalist place for the Pulitzer Prize in History.